 Why is this the case?
 There are a number of factors.
 For one thing, we already mentioned that some people think of migraines as an adult condition.
 Thus, when kids complain of a headache, migraine is rarely expected.
 The other factor is that kids may not know how to explain symptoms properly.
 For example, when you were ten did you know the difference between a tension headache and the throbbing that comes along with a migraine?
 Could you explain nausea or dizziness?
 This makes it important for doctors to rely on a combination of family history and good communication to understand any accompanying symptoms.

 The average student who gets migraines misses twice as many school days as a fellow student who doesn’t have this condition.
 That makes a huge difference in missed class time, study assignments, and pop quizzes.
-As a result, a student with migraines has to work much harder to keep his or her grades up.
+As a result, a student with the neurological condition has to work much harder to keep his or her grades up.
 This can be depressing and lead to anxiety.
 It may also lead to social isolation as kids have a tendency to shun things they don’t understand.
 Thus, a kid who misses a lot of school for a mysterious reason (since few kids understand migraines unless they get them) may lead to bullying or just a general lack of close associates.

 Early on in school, it is more likely that a boy will have migraines than a girl.
 Once children hit puberty this flips, and a disproportionate number of girls have migraines (as is the case in adults as well with women outnumbering men 3 to 1).
 It appears then that while more girls may be predisposed to migraines than boys, migraines are not triggered until the hormone fluctuations associated with puberty.
 This makes sense since grown women with migraines tend to have more frequent and severe attacks during menses, pregnancy, and menopause – all times of hormone changes.